ss331144/FinalProject-MSFT-AttackAnalysis/reports file/README.md

 - **Data Preparation Report:** Documentation of data cleaning, transformation, and feature engineering steps performed before modeling.
 - **Model Evaluation Report:** Results and comparison of different machine learning models used to predict cybersecurity incidents.
 - **Modeling Report:** Detailed explanation of the modeling approach, algorithms applied, and hyperparameter tuning process.
+- ## Deployment Report: Comprehensive Overview of the Model Deployment Strategy and Infrastructure

 Open these reports (mostly in HTML or PDF) in a browser or reader to review the findings and project progress.